maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 - go through all commands, check they work, add their output exactly to bash sections
 - show current dir!
 - find a way to put file names on same line as top border of code samples
+- explain why must remake alpha and data each time (because hashes change)
+- explain ghost boxes when start using them in diagrams

 git graph:
 - show graphic that allows switching between history view and content view of object graph?